Janithpm/FID/Readme.md

 #Rename file
 ---
+- This rename.py file is for rename images as 1, 2, 3, ... n.
+- Update path variable.
-This rename.py file is for rename images as 1, 2, 3, ... n. have to update path variable. put the folder path of perticular subfolder that holds the images of perticular persion.
+- Put the folder path of perticular subfolder that holds the images of perticular persion.